-1. Trade in paper for cloths towels
+- Trade paper towels for cloth towels

-2. Say goodbye to chemical lawn care
+- Say goodbye to chemical lawn care

-Personally, I like to keep things simple and easy when it comes to lawn care so I particularly enjoyed this post by Rich Soil: Organic Lawn Care for the Cheap and Easy.
-It’s some work upfront, but overall it becomes less work with less mowing involved and less cost and less chemicals!
+Chemical lawn care and fertilizers are damaging to our ecosystems for myriad reasons.
+If you’re interested in learning more about the nitty-gritty check out the work done by the Environmental Working Group.
+I like to keep things simple and easy when it comes to lawn care, so I particularly enjoyed this post by Rich Soil: Organic Lawn Care for the Cheap and Easy.
+It’s some work upfront, but overall it becomes less work with less mowing involved, less cost, and fewer chemicals!
 All wins!

-3. Shop your local farmers markets
+- Shop your local farmer’s markets

-4. Grow food to feed your family
+- Grow food to feed your family

 You don’t need a sprawling garden to grow some of your own food.
-Simply setting up a few pots on your back porch, filling them with nutrient dense soil and planting simple greens like kale, spinach, basil, chard and lettuce can cut down on your grocery bill and increase your nutrient density when eating these foods!
+Simply setting up a few pots on your back porch, filling them with nutrient-dense soil, and planting simple greens like kale, spinach, basil, chard, and lettuce can cut down on your grocery bill and increase your nutrient density when eating these foods!
 These greens are pretty simple to grow and maintain by following instructions on the seed packages.

-5. Grow flowers that feed our pollinators
+- Grow flowers that feed our pollinators

 Need an even easier way to feed the pollinators?
 Leave your dandelions alone!
 Let them grow and provide early sources of food for our waking pollinators.
 Your neighbors will thank you when they still have apples and strawberries to eat, as both rely on pollinators to bear fruit!
-(Of course you might have to tell them that when they complain, but it might bring up interesting conversations!)
+(Of course, you might have to tell them that when they complain, but it might bring up interesting conversations!)

 Happy spring, my friends!